 © Copyright 2017, Charles Davidson – All Rights Reserved

-Charles Davidson, writer and editor, is a retired Presbyterian (PCUSA) pastor, psychotherapist, and professor of pastoral theology, care, and counseling.
+Charles Davidson is a retired Presbyterian (PCUSA) pastor, psychotherapist, and professor of pastoral theology, care, and counseling.
 He is the author of Bone Dead and Rising: Vincent van Gogh and the Self Before God.